abiv23/markdown-file-for-antonio/ModernSEOandDev.md

 ## Why I want to work for System1/MapQuest

    I have grown traffic here in the past as Sr Product Manager of SEO.
 I know the product and believe I can help it grow again.
-I would also have the opportunity to work with people who have mentored me and shown interest in helping me achieve my goals of becoming a full-stack engineer on an enterprise level web app.
+I would also have the opportunity to work with people who have mentored me and shown interest in helping me achieve my goal of becoming a full-stack engineer on an enterprise level web app.